What is the Chauri-Chaura Incident?

 The Chauri Chaura incident is a decisive moment in the history of the Indian freedom struggle.
 Therefore, it is an important part of the UPSC syllabus.

 The Chauri Chaura incident and the reaction of Mahatama Gandhi give a deep insight into the workings of Gandhi’s mind and his ideology.
 So, aspirants of UPSC exam must be well versed with this incident as it can be asked in the UPSC 2021 prelims or mains.

 |Attempt the UPSC Previous Years’ Question Papers tp enhance your preparation for the UPSC Exams!!

 To further complement your preparation for the upcoming exam, check the following links:

 Chauri Chaura Incident – Series of Events

-- The Indian National Congress under the leadership of Mahatma Gandhi had launched the non-cooperation movement on 1st August 1920.
+- The Indian National Congress under the leadership of Mahatma Gandhi had launched the non-cooperation movement in September 1920.